zellwk/zellwk.com/src/posts/2019-10-23-difference-html-css-js.md

 In HTML, we can't write `<house>` because `<house>` is not a valid HTML tag.
 We can use `<div>` as a replacement for the `<house>` tag.
 But we need some way to identify "house".

-**To identify "house", we use a class.** A HTML version of the house looks like this:
+**To identify "house", we use a class.** An HTML version of the house looks like this:

 ```html
 <div class="house">